NimsaraPeiris/flask-notes-app/README.md

 This command will set up a network route from your machine to the Kubernetes cluster.

-7. Check the flask-notes-service again.
+7. Check the flask-notes-service again:

 ```bash
 kubectl get svc flask-notes-service